-If you are aged 66 or over and are getting a social welfare pension, the Free Travel Card will issue automatically if you have confirmed your identity through the SAFE registration process when requested to do so.
-If you have not SAFE registered, you will be requested to do so before your Free Travel Card issues to you.
+If you are aged 66 or over and are getting a social welfare pension, the Free Travel Card will be issued automatically if you have confirmed your identity through the SAFE registration process when requested to do so.
+If you are not SAFE registered, you will be requested to do so before your Free Travel Card is issued to you.

 If you are under age 66 and have confirmed your identity through the SAFE registration process, you will get a Free Travel Card automatically when you are awarded an Invalidity Pension, a Blind Pension, Disability Allowance or Carer’s Allowance.
-If you have not SAFE registered, you will be requested to do so before your Free Travel Card issues to you.
+If you are not SAFE registered, you will be requested to do so before your Free Travel Card is issued to you.

-You can get this form and additional information from the Department of Employment Affairs and Social Protection – see ‘Where to apply’ below.
+You can get this form and additional information from the Department of Social Protection – see ‘Where to apply’ below.
 The form is also available at your local post office.

-If you are married or in a civil partnership and either of you apply for free travel, or are issued a card automatically, the appropriate type of card (to allow your spouse or civil partner to accompany you free of charge) will be issued.
-If you are cohabiting, you must apply for this type of card by completing PART 2 of the application form above.
+If you are married or in a civil partnership and either of you applies for Free Travel or are issued a card automatically, the appropriate type of card (to allow your spouse or civil partner to accompany you free of charge) will be issued.
+If you are cohabiting, you must apply for this type of card by completing PART 2 of the application form quoted above.

 Lost or damaged Free Travel Passes

-There are currently 2 types of Free Travel Pass – a paper Free Travel Pass and a Public Services Card Free Travel (with F-T written in the top left-hand corner).
-Paper passes are no longer being issued so if you need a replacement for a lost or damaged paper pass you must undergo SAFE registration and get a Public Services Card.
+There are currently two types of Free Travel Pass: a paper Free Travel Pass and a Public Services Card Free Travel (with F-T written in the top left-hand corner).
+Paper passes are no longer being issued, so if you need a replacement for a lost or damaged paper pass, you must undergo SAFE registration and get a Public Services Card.

 If your Public Services Card Free Travel is lost, stolen or damaged, you should telephone 0818 837000 to request a replacement card.